 Halsbury’s Laws of Australia Insurance: General Principles (online ed) at –.

-The Max Planck Encyclopedia of International Law, however, is structured more like an edited book (cf NZLSG 6.2), so applying that rule along with NZLSG 6.5.2 about online editions of encyclopedias, our suggested format would be, eg
+The Max Planck Encyclopedia of International Law and the Max Planck Encyclopedia of Comparative Constitutional Law, however, are structured more like an edited book (cf NZLSG 6.2), so applying that rule along with NZLSG 6.5.2 about online editions of encyclopedias, our suggested format would be, eg

 Stephan Hobe “Non-Governmental Organizations” in Rüdiger Wolfrum (ed) Max Planck Encyclopedia of Public International Law (online ed).